-“We have a vision for our Laser Academy, as a substrate centre of excellence where we can invest in scientific testing and coding of new materials, based on our exploratory research, as well as direct customer requests.
+“We have a vision for our Laser Academy, as a substrate center of excellence where we can invest in scientific testing and coding of new materials, based on our exploratory research, as well as direct customer requests.

 “By taking a scientific, rather than a trial-and-error approach to laser coding, we can not only significantly accelerate the process of consistently and reliably creating an attractive, high-contrast code, but also ensure product safety and barrier properties are maintained – which is of great benefit to our customers.”

 Domino is here to support the needs of any business looking to explore sustainable substrates and can test sample materials to provide recommendations for specific code requirements.
 Domino welcomes visits to the Laser Academy and other advanced testing facilities to demonstrate Domino technologies and their capabilities.

 If you are currently looking into new sustainable substrates for your product packaging and would like to discuss Domino’s options for laser coding or any other coding and marking requirements, please get in touch.